rahul-purswani/SoccerTact/README.md

 1. Clone the repository
 2. Install the dependencies with `npm install`
 3. Run the application `npm start`

-<b>What I Learned:</b>
-- Full-Stack Development: I gained experience in building a full-stack web application, integrating both frontend and backend technologies.
-- Data Pipeline Creation: I learned how to design and implement an automated data pipeline, enhancing my skills in data extraction, transformation, and loading (ETL) processes.
-- Data Analysis and Visualization: I developed my ability to analyze and visualize complex datasets, presenting meaningful insights through interactive visualizations.
-- Collaboration and Version Control: Working with GitHub and managing version control was crucial in collaborating with team members and maintaining the project's codebase.

 ## Data
 Link to StatsBomb Open-source data repositary: https://github.com/statsbomb/open-data